mzuther/MoccaFaux/README.md

 other tasks as well, such as compiling an application when the files in a directory change.
 In practice, you might be better off to use dedicated software and APIs like [Gulp.watch] and [inotify].

+*Please note that the scheduler's timing may drift and repetitions will be dropped when the computer is suspended or under extremely high load – so don't use MoccaFaux when your main concerns are high reliability or repeatability.*

 ## The name